What is IT Service management (ITSM)?

 Implementing and managing ITSM integrations

 But times have moved on, and although there are too many businesses still suffering from the difficulties described above, there is another way!
-Modern ITSM integrations are ran through integration hubs, which use pre-built integrations to create connections such as ServiceNow to Jira, and Jira to Zendesk… and Zendesk to Salesforce (…and the list goes on!) so that businesses can get these setup in just a few days.
+Modern ITSM integrations are ran through integration hubs (And integration automation platforms), which use pre-built integrations to create connections such as ServiceNow to Jira, and Jira to Zendesk… and Zendesk to Salesforce (…and the list goes on!) so that businesses can get these setup in just a few days.

 ITSM and SIAM are certainly widely accepted and adopted ways of working, but there are consistently evolving solutions you can be leveraging to improve performance and increase the speed of which changes and improvements are made and delivered to customers